COPYRIGHT (C) 1984-2007 MERRILL CONSULTANTS DALLAS TEXAS USA

 MXG's COMPRESS=YES default can be changed to COMPRESS=NO (in your

-CONFIGV9 for z/OS or AUTOEXEC for ASCII), with one site reporting
+CONFIGV9 for z/OS or AUTOEXEC for ASCII); one z/OS site reported

 they exchanged a 25% reduction in the CPU time, for a 10% increase